GoogleChrome/developer.chrome.com/site/en/docs/webstore/user_data/index.md

 See the following entries for the policy limitations in each of these areas.

 ### 3\.
-What is the “allowed use” element of the limited use requirements?
+What is the "allowed use" element of the limited use requirements?

 Developers are only allowed to use permissions, which collect personal or sensitive user data, to provide or improve your single purpose or user-facing features.
 It should be clear to your users why and how you use the personal or sensitive user data they've chosen to share with you.

 ### 4\.
-What is the “allowed transfer” element of the limited use requirements?
+What is the "allowed transfer" element of the limited use requirements?

 Developers are only allowed to transfer user data to others if that transfer is (a) necessary to provide or improve the single purpose of the extension, (b) to comply with applicable laws, (c) if